 The House of Commons Liaison Committee is made up of the Chairs of each of the select committees.
-The Chair of the Liaison Committee is the Rt Hon Sir Alan Beith MP.
+The Chair of the Liaison Committee is to be agreed.

 The Committee’s role includes:

 - Taking evidence from the Prime Minister on matters of public policy – usually three times a year

 - Choosing select committee reports for debate in Westminster Hall